“History between Jews and Albanians in Kosovo”

 The 50th Annual Scholars’ Conference on the Holocaust and the Churches will be March 7-10, 2020.
 Please join us for this special event.
 More information will be posted as it becomes available.

 The Ackerman Center is in the process of scheduling events for the upcoming semester.
 Please check back as we will be adding them as they are finalized.

-All events are open to the public and free of charge, but donations are welcome and appreciated.
+All events, with the exception of the Ackerman Center Leadership Dinner, are open to the public and free of charge, but donations are welcome and appreciated.